elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs.md

      - Upload_time
      - Tags

- * Videos cannot be identified by names or title (“my cat” is not unique)
+ * Videos cannot be identified by names or title ("my cat" is not unique)

  * Query:
      - Query video by a unique 'video_id'